bengimbel/golang_redis/README.md

 1. Run `docker compose build`
 2. Run `docker compose up -d`

+You can also run Redis and monitor once the app is running by

+1. Run `redis-cli`
+2. Run `MONITOR`

 This will install the go deps and run the application.
 The server will be running on port `8080`.

 ### Run tests